Lists activities which are not considered procurement, for the purposes of the Rules.

 More information on non-procurement activities

-Gifts, donations and unconditional grants - for information about these, read the Auditor-General's guide Public sector purchases, grants, and gifts: Managing funding arrangements with external parties, on the Office of the Auditor-General website.
+Gifts, donations and unconditional grants - for information about these, read the Auditor-General's guide Public sector purchases, grants, and gifts: Managing funding arrangements with external parties, on the Office of the Auditor-General website(external link).

 Statutory appointments are made under statutory authority and include appointments made by warrant from the Governor-General under the Letters Patent, eg Crown Solicitors.